ArduPilot/ardupilot/libraries/AP_FETtecOneWire/README.md

 FETtec OneWire
 ==============

-This is a half duplex serial protocol with a 2Mbit/s Baudrate created by Felix Niessen (former Flyduino KISS developer) from `FETtec <https://fettec.net/>`_.
+This is a half duplex serial protocol with a 2Mbit/s Baudrate created by FETtec.

 Ardupilot to ESC protocol
 =========================

-How many bytes per message?
+The FETtec OneWire protocol ist made to have a digital protocol with a wide range of supported microcontrollers (already working on STM32, ESP32, RaspberryPi...).
+While DSHOT is using analog pulse width and converts this to a digital signal (requires DMA channels for each channel), FETtec OneWire uses one hardware serial, wich is already fully digital for all connected motors including telemetry.

 There are two types of messages:
 	- Configuration message consists of six frame bytes + payload bytes.
 	Byte 0 is the transfer direction(e.g. 0x01 Master to Slave)